ans-group/docs.ukfast.co.uk/source/domains/ssl/generating_pfx_files.md

 openssl pkcs12 -export -out certificate.pfx -inkey privateKey.key -in certificate.crt -certfile intermediate.crt -certfile root.crt
 ```

-You’ll be prompted to set an export password.
+You'll be prompted to set an export password.
 Remember this password for future use.